rtm-rs/rtm-rs.github.io/source/content/docs/core/relations.md

 from various databases, and low-level interfaces for making changes in the databases.
-Relations are adapter-specific, which means that each adapter provides its own relation specialization, exposing interfaces that make it easy to leverage the features of your database.
+Relations are adapter-specific, which means that each adapter provides its own relation specialization, exposing interfaces that make it easy to leverage the features of their backend.
 At the same time, these relations encapsulate data access, so that details about how it's done don't leak into your application domain layer.